ameer22l7555/Chess-GUI/README.md

 - Click on a chess piece to select it
 - Click on a valid destination square to move the selected piece
 - The game enforces all standard chess rules (check, checkmate, castling, etc.)
+- Press 'R' to reset the game
+- Press 'Z' to undo the last move
+- Press 'V' to make a random move

 ## Project Structure